sharkdp/hyperfine/README.md

 If you want to run a benchmark *without an intermediate shell*, you can use the `-N` or `--shell=none` option.
 This is helpful for very fast commands (< 5 ms) where the shell startup overhead correction would produce a significant amount of noise.
-Note that you can not use shell syntax like `*` or `~` in this case.
+Note that you cannot use shell syntax like `*` or `~` in this case.
 ```
 hyperfine -N 'grep TODO /home/user'
 ```